-ELMC 1050 Introduction to Machining and Welding
+ELMC 1050 Introduction to Machining and Welding 1 credit

-Machining and Welding1 creditThis course covers machining operations in the use of lathes, milling, surface grinding, cutting, drilling, and tapping.
+This course covers machining operations in the use of lathes, milling, surface grinding, cutting, drilling, and tapping.
 Welding and cutting operations include set up, safety habits, and the use of various welding and cutting equipment.
 (15/0/0/0)

-ELMC 1060 Introduction to

-Machining and Welding Lab
+ELMC 1060 Introduction to Machining and Welding Lab 2 credits